Finding calm in difficult times: Try mindfulness meditation to support well-being

 Slowly notice the sounds around you.
 Keeping your eyes closed, wiggle your toes and fingers.
 You can stretch your arms and legs if it is comfortable for you.
 When you are ready, you may open your eyes.

-11-minute meditation
+11-minute meditations

 Hello.
 Today I will be guiding you through a simple body scan meditation.